SecretStar-123456/MQL4_compat/README.md

 Changelog only kept since version 2.0 ...

 ### Version 2.0
-- First published version on github by Eromawyn
+- First published version on github by Tom
 - Compilation fixes for MQL5 build 2981
 - Adds a library to make a ported script / EA run back in MT4